 Statement of Swedish insolvency ranking

 Once every quarter, the Debt Office publishes a report on its monitoring of how systemically important banks and institutions comply with MREL.
-The first of these reports was published in November 2019.

 To the reports on MREL compliance